iuec/uec-tech-standards/_pages/business_capabilities/cds-api-conformance-overview.md

     <li>
         <strong>Submit conformance evidence</strong><br>
         <p>Once evidence has been collected against the requirements list this can be submitted to NHS Digital for assessment.</p>
-        <p>There may be a period of iteration where Suppliers will revise the submitted evidence until it satisfies our team.</p>
+        <p>There may be a period of iteration where Suppliers will revise the submitted evidence until it satisfies the requirements.</p>
         <p>At the end of the conformance assessment process a report is generated with details of the tests.</p>
     </li>
     <li>